nigelboid/lc-investor/README.md

 # lc-investor
-LendingClub API class and scripts for automatic investing and reporting
+LendingClub API class and a script for automatic investing

 I have not documented the API or the scripts, yet.
 Be cautious before you commit real money!
 - Read the code